 Children: Things To Check

 If your kid is prone to UTIs, ask for an ultrasound.
 As you know, urine flows from the kidneys to the bladder.
 In kids, due to structural abnormalities, sometimes the opposite is possible.
 It’s called Vesicoureteral reflux (VUR) which is the backward flow of urine from the bladder into the kidneys.
+Kids often “grow out” of it but the damage done by rounds of antibiotics sometimes harder to undo.

 Tests to request: ultrasound (also called sonography) to establish if the kidneys look normal and could also detect structural abnormalities.
 Ultrasound is painless and not invasive.

-There are other tests that could be perfumed further to confirm the diagnosis and are used to determine if the bladder is emptying properly and involves a catheter.
+There are other tests that could be performed further to confirm the diagnosis and are used to determine if the bladder is emptying properly and involves a catheter.
 However, before jumping to more invasive tests or agreeing to any procedures, always go for a second ultrasound with a different specialist, preferably in a different busy urology practice.

 It’s a known fact that nursing homes overprescribe antibiotics and frequently even when the case does not meet clinical guidelines for UTI treatment.